Short-Term (Vacation) Rentals

 Amendments to the Short-Term Rental Ordinance in Progress

 The City’s Short-Term Rental Ordinance addresses the most pressing public safety and neighborhood compatibility concerns; however, amendments to the short-term rentals ordinance will be drafted and brought before the Santa Rosa Planning Commission and City Council at future dates to be determined.

 City staff continues to invite public input during this process and will hold additional public engagement opportunities to help inform potential amendments to the short-term rentals ordinance.

 View Public Input Compilation from August 2021 Short-Term Rental Survey

-- Community input was collected through a survey in August of 2021 to help in the development of the Short-Term Rental Urgency Ordinance.
-The data and response compiliation may be viewed and downloaded here.
+- Community input was collected through an August 2021 survey to help inform the Short-Term Rental Ordinance.
+The data and response compilation may be viewed and downloaded here.

 Watch Past Public Meetings on Short-Term Rentals and the Short-Term Rentals Ordinance